aevyrie/aevyrie.github.io/content/blog/2020-12-25-hello-world.md

 tags = [ "Meta" ]
 +++

 I'd like to start organizing and publishing my personal notes, with the goal of condensing these thoughts into something more concrete and shareable.
-The topics I'm most interested in writing about are roughly:
+The topics I'm most interested in writing about are, in no particular order:

 * The Rust programming language
 * Mechanical Engineering